adiag321/Adults-Income-Prediction/README.md

 # <p align = "center"> Adult's Income Prediction </p>

 This data was extracted from the 1994 Census bureau database by Ronny Kohavi and Barry Becker (Data Mining and Visualization, Silicon Graphics).
-A set of reasonably clean records was extracted using the following conditions: ((AAGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0)).
+A set of reasonably clean records was extracted using the following conditions: ((AAGE>16) && (AGI>100) && (AFNLWGT>1) && (HRSWK>0)). <br>
 The prediction task is to determine whether a person makes over $50K a year.

 # Data Defination
 The Adult's Income dataset is collected from kaggle using this <a href = "https://www.kaggle.com/uciml/adult-census-income"> Link </a> <br>